back

 Do Checking Accounts Appear on Credit Reports?

-When it comes to your credit report, the only kinds of accounts reported to credit bureaus are debt, i.e., credit card accounts and loans.
 A checking account or any other type of bank account that isn’t debt will not appear on credit reports.
 If your account is not opened to borrow money, it will not directly affect your credit score.

 By extension, any overdrafts made on your checking account will not show up on your file.
 While this is a relief, it is also essential to keep in mind that just because bank overdrafts don’t directly affect credit scores does not mean it is impossible for them to impact your credit indirectly.

-How Could an Overdraft Affect Your Credit?
+How Could an Overdraft Impact Your Credit?

 An overdraft and the inevitable overdraft fees that go along with it can affect your credit score indirectly if you are not careful.
 If there is chaos in any area of your finances, you will likely see the effects of that in every other aspect, including your credit.